ELELAB/ALL_markers/README.md

 - This directory investigates if any of the subtype-related and cluster- related gene expression markers are annotated as drug targets in the Drug Gene Interaction Database

+validation
+- This directory contains scripts used to perform validation of predicted gene expression markers from an independent cohort of patients with ALL from a Danish hospital.
+As this data cannot be granted, these scripts are not meant to be runnable.